MathewKeeling/OpenNMS-Docker/README.md

 ## Overview

 Mathew Keeling's OpenNMS docker installer.
-I will be updating this often over the next few weeks.
-Once that is completed--I will be adding the documentation I have been writing over the last couple of months.
+This repository will be upgraded often over the next few weeks.
+Supplemental documentation will be added soon after that.